How do I register my child for camp?

 *We don't offer scholarship for Winter Camp

 During the week, in order to ensure the safety of all campers, all visitors to Westview must stop at the office and present their identification before they will be permitted to enter camp property.

 Cancellation and Refund Policy for Summer Camp

 A full refund minus the $125 deposit and $3.75 registration fee will be issued for all cancellations made by May 1st.
 After May 1st, a full refund minus the $125 deposit and $3.75 registration fee will only be given with written verification from a physician of illness or injury.

 May I visit Westview before camp?

 YES!
-To get a “taste” of what summer camp is like, plan to attend our annual Open House on April 24, 2022.
+To get a “taste” of what summer camp is like, plan to attend our annual Open House.
 Tour the camp, try some activities, and meet our awesome staff!
 Lunch and refreshments will be provided!
 Open House is free and you do not need to make reservations.

 How many friends can my child request to bunk with?

 You can request up to two (2) Hogan buddies and two (2) Day Group buddies.
 The buddies must also request your child and be the same age/grade.
 Although we do our best to accommodate every request, we cannot guarantee that your child and his/her buddies will be in both the Hogan and Day Group together.